lirantal/essential-nodejs-security-book/manuscript/injections.md

 A security vulnerability can be introduced when un-sanitized parameters are passed to the evaluated JavaScript expression for the $where operator.

 The following is a very stripped down version of this vulnerability when exploited by an attacker.
-It demonstrates an ExpressJS application that defined a `/userCountries` GET API which executes a MongoDB injection with a $where operator:
+It demonstrates an Express application that defined a `/userCountries` GET API which executes a MongoDB injection with a $where operator:

 ```
 app.get('/userCountries', function(req, res) {